 The different domains used to access your website or content are managed here.
 You can serve content off any domain or sub-domain you choose, as long as you properly point each domain to the CNAME/ANAME Target via your DNS manager.

 Like with configuring your Origin, whether you're setting up a full site or static content delivery Site will determine how you're required to configure your Custom Domains and the manage your DNS records.
-The Creating a Site article discusses the differences between full site and static content delivery.

 Cache settings control how your content is pulled, cached, expired, purged, and refreshed in the CDN cache.
 All these settings affect the performance of your content on the web, including how much bandwidth you use, and what the requirements of your Origin are.
-So, make sure you fully understand each of the options before you make any changes to their settings.
+So, make sure you fully understand each of the options before you make any changes to these settings.

 There are four Cache Expiration Methods: